gjcliff/Landmark_Navigation/README.md

 # Semantic Mapping for Wheelchair Navigation
-The goal of this project is to utilize a tablet to offer real-time feedback of the environment to the user.
-This feedback includes semantic labeling, which can be shown on the mapped environment when a landmark is identified through further inference.
+The goal of this project is to integrate a semantic mapping system into a power wheelchair, enhancing user interaction and environmental awareness.
+This system utilizes a tablet to provide real-time feedback of the environment to the user.
+The feedback includes semantic labeling, which can be shown on the mapped environment when a landmark is identified through further inference.
 Additionally, for autonomous navigation towards a landmark, the user can initiate a plan by selecting it from the displayed landmarks.

 For more details, please go to my [portfolio post](https://r-shima.github.io/semantic_mapping.html).
 ## Hardware
 * LUCI Wheelchair
 * Intel RealSense D435i